 The free public beta version for windows can be found here:

-I have been trying out version 22.214.171.124 on my Windows SurfaceBook and am quite impressed with the ease of use and the features provided by the program.
+I tried version 126.96.36.199 on my Windows SurfaceBook and am quite impressed with the ease of use.
+The features provided by the program are great.

 If you have been working with any vector design tool before (Illustrator, CorelDraw or Inkscape) the basic set of tools will look very familiar.

 The toolbar at the top has three unique icons though.
 The tool lets you switch between a vector design mode [draw persona] and pixel paint mode [pixel persona] and the batch export [export persona].
 Next to those are tools to help you arrange, layer, snap and combine your shapes.
 All the icons are pretty clear and there is a tooltip when you hover over an icon for a little longer.

 The UI elements matched the resolution of my laptop.
 At a resolution of 3000×2000 pixels, in my Microsoft surfacebook’s standard mode, Illustrator and CorelDraw make it hard to select nodes and node handles.
 They become very, very small and are not scaled when zooming in.
 Like Inkscape Affinity Designer scales these nicely to make it easy to select and modify the objects.
 All input displays are scaled and big enough to read.

-The toolbar on the left hand side has your usual tools [when in vector mode] to allow you to move objects, change the canvas, edit nodes, edit corners, use different types of drawing, edit the fill and the transparency, the standard object (rectangles, circles, rectangles with rounded edges and a nice set of predefined shapes ranging from triangles to hearts, arrows and even editable cogs) can be selected from here.
+The toolbar on the left hand side has your usual tools.
+In vector mode it allows you to allow you to move objects, change the canvas, edit nodes, or edit corners.
+There is tool for different types of drawing, edit the fill and the transparency.
+Preset standard objects (rectangles, circles, rectangles with rounded edges and a nice set of predefined shapes ranging from triangles to hearts, arrows and even editable cogs) can be selected from here.

 I really liked the canvas setting as it offered a choice of device-specific settings such as iPad, iPad pro or iPhone 6.
-A feature I found very helpful when designing a full-screen layout or a background illustration that would match the desired proportions and sizes.
+It’s a very helpful feature when designing a full-screen layout.
+The background illustration matches the desired proportions and sizes from the start.